KratosMultiphysics/CoSimIO/docs/model_part/model_part_cpp.md

 CoSimIO::Element& element = model_part.GetElement(12);
 ```

+Iterating is the preferred way of accessing the nodes and elements, access by Id is inherently slower due to the internal data structure of `ModelPart`.

 Removing all nodes and elements can be done with the following:
 ```c++
 // removing all nodes and elements